 You’re doing all the sacrificing

 Every relationship requires sacrifice.
-This can be a healthy way to show each other your love and support.
+This can be a healthy way to show each other love and support.

 Sometimes, this is just a matter of letting your partner choose which restaurant you’ll eat at or what show to watch on Netflix.
 But other times, these can be bigger decisions, such as moving across the country for a new job opportunity.

-If you find yourself constantly giving everything for your partner without the gesture being reciprocated, it can create a power imbalance that breeds long-term unhappiness and resentment.
+If you find yourself constantly giving up everything for your partner without the gesture being reciprocated, it can create a power imbalance that breeds long-term unhappiness and resentment.

 You can’t trust them

-Always questioning whether your partner is telling the truth or feeling the need to go behind their back and search through their phone is an emotionally draining experience.
+Constantly questioning whether your partner is telling the truth or feeling the need to go behind their back and search through their phone is an emotionally draining experience.

 You’ve grown apart